oc-rs/ocrs.online/content/about/_index.md

 ### Who are we?
 The OCRS was founded in 2016 by Luke Burns.

-Luke is currently studying with the Open University for a degree in Humanities, with a focus on (you guessed it) religious studies.
+Luke has a First Class Honours Degree in Humanities from the Open University, with a focus on (you guessed it) religious studies.
 He lives in Somerset with his wife and pet degus.

-**This page was last updated: 11 March 2019**
+**This page was last updated: 14 September 2020**